Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Global hypoellipticity

 \begin{lemma} Every weak solution $f\in L^\infty([0,T); L^1\cap L^2) \cap C([0,T); \cD')$ automatically belongs to the class $\n_v f \in L^2_{t,x,v}$ and satisfies the following energy inequality

 \end{lemma} \begin{proof} Let us mollify the equation

 where all the gradients inside the mollifications are viewed as distributional.
-Let us test with $f_\e \w_{0,R}$, with the weight being used as a temporary measure to control the growth of the drift $\rmb$:
+Let us test with $f_\e \w_{0,R}$, with the weight $\w_{0,R}$ defined in \eqref{e:weights} being used as a temporary measure to control the growth of the drift $\rmb$:

 For the transport term on the left, we use a cancellation and write

 We have

 which represents another mollification with some $\tilde{\chi}_\e$, $\tilde{f}_\e = f \ast \tilde{\chi}_\e$.
 Thus, by \lem{l:wappr},